 12. Check for malware

 Malware (malicious software) is a broad term used to describe malicious programs that could cause harm to your computer.
-It can come from various sources, including email links, software downloads, and even ads.
+These may come from various sources, including email links, software downloads, and even ads (malvertisements).
 Aside from potentially causing permanent damage to your system, some forms of malware can cause your computer to run slow.

 Having good antivirus software installed can help protect against malware, as well as other threats.
 Some solid free options are available, but if you’re willing to pay a fee, we recommend Bitdefender, VIPRE, or McAfee.